-Samples will be collected weekly from 11 core monitoring stations in SIYB and one reference station outside of SIYB.
-Core monitoring stations were selected at the ends of docks along the outer edges of marinas and main channel of SIYB to capture any changes in dissolved copper concentrations that may result from a pause in IWHC activities.
-Samples will be collected biweekly from an additional seven enhanced monitoring stations located in the inner portions of the marinas to provide supplemental data at a higher resolution and to allow for comparison between inner and outer marina stations.
+Samples will be collected weekly from 13 core monitoring stations in SIYB and two reference stations outside of SIYB.
+A subset of the core monitoring stations and both reference stations are co-located with the stations monitored annually for TMDL compliance (SIYB-1 through SIYB-6, SIYB-REF-1, and SIYB-REF-2).
+Additional core monitoring stations were selected at the ends of docks along the outer edges of marinas and main channel of SIYB to capture any changes in dissolved copper concentrations that may result from a pause in IWHC activities.
+Samples will be collected biweekly from an additional seven enhanced monitoring stations located in the inner portions of the marinas to provide supplemental data at a higher resolution and to allow for comparison between inner and outer marina/channel stations.

-All monitoring stations are dock accessible for ease of access and to provide a conservative estimate of dissolved copper concentrations due to the proximity to vessels.
+A majority of the monitoring stations are dock accessible for ease of access and to provide a conservative estimate of dissolved copper concentrations due to the proximity to vessels.
 In addition, selection of stations near vessels where IWHC occurs is expected to aid in the detection of changes in dissolved copper concentrations associated with the pause in IWHC.
 Due to the specificity of the study question, the knowledge of the SIYB site based on annual TMDL monitoring surveys, and multiple special studies3, the selected sample locations are targeted by design (United States Environmental Protection Agency [USEPA], 2002).
 Core and enhanced monitoring stations coordinates are outlined in Table 4-1 and depicted in Figure 4-1.

-For storm event sampling, samples will be collected from three outfalls4 (Figure 4-2) to assess the concentrations of dissolved and total copper in storm water prior to discharge into SIYB.
-In addition, samples will be collected from the core monitoring and reference stations (Table 4-1, Figure 4-1) to assess the effects of storm water on dissolved and total copper concentrations in SIYB.
+For storm event sampling, samples will be collected from two outfalls4 (if practicable) (Table 4-1; Figure 4-2) to assess the concentrations of dissolved and total copper in storm water prior to discharge into SIYB.
+Samples will also be collected from core monitoring and reference stations to assess the effects of storm water on dissolved and total copper concentrations in SIYB.